Joist: Connections to supporting beams

 Joists can have different joints on either ends such as being tenoned on one end and lodged on the other end.

 A reduction in the under-side of cogged joist-ends may be square, sloped or curved.
 Typically joists do not tie the beams together, but sometimes they are pinned or designed to hold under tension.
 Joists on the ground floor were sometimes a pole (pole joist, half-round joist, log joist.
 A round timber with one flat surface) and in barns long joists were sometimes supported on a sleeper (a timber not joined to but supporting other beams).

 Joists left out of an area form an opening called a "well" as in a stairwell or chimney-well.
 The joists forming the well are the heading joist (header) and trimming joist (trimmer).
 Trimmers take the name of the feature such as hearth trimmer, stair trimmer, etc.

 Shortened joists are said to be crippled.
-The term rim joist is rare before the 1940s in America.
+The term rim joist is rare before the 1940s in North America.
 It refers to the narrow board that runs along the edge of a floor, resting on the sill plate and capping the ends of the floor joists.
 The outermost joist in half timber construction may be of a more durable species than the interior joists.
 In a barn, loose poles above the drive floor are called a scaffold.
 Between the joists, the area called a joist-bay, and above the ceiling in some old houses is material called pugging, which was used to deaden sound, insulate, and resist the spread of fire.